Newspaper Page Text

 Ford Helping Unemployed

-Charleston, W. Va. — The svstem
+Charleston, W. Va. — The svste—:

-used by the Ford Comvany to re
+used by the Ford Company to re

 lieve suffering among Negro unem

-bold. general secretarv to Henry
+bold. general secretary tn Henry

-Ford, in a letter to Dr. John W.
+Ford, in a letter to Dr. John W

-Davis. of President Hoover's Com
+Davis, of President Hoover's Com

 mission on Unemployment Relief